Edgars Rinkēvičs: Personal life

-On 6 November 2014, he publicly announced on his Twitter profile that he is gay, making him the first lawmaker in Latvia to announce his homosexuality, as well as the most prominent openly gay politician in a former Soviet Bloc state at the time.
+On 6 November 2014, he publicly announced on his Twitter profile that he is gay, making him the first lawmaker in Latvia to announce his homosexuality.
+Upon election as the president of Latvia in 2023, Rinkēvičs became the first openly gay head of state in an EU country and the first ever openly gay president of any state.
 In addition to Latvian, he is fluent in English, Russian, and French.